Ontario Street (Montreal): History

-John S. Cartwright, a banker from Kingston, Ontario, and J. B. Forsyth, a local merchant, purchased and subdivided the farm of Sir John Johnson in the northern part of Faubourg Quebec.
+John Solomon Cartwright (1802-1869), a banker (Bank of Upper Canada) from Kingston, Ontario, and James Bell Forsyth (1804-1845), a local merchant with family owned Forsyth, Richardson and Company, purchased and subdivided the farm of Sir John Johnson in the northern part of Faubourg Quebec.
 They gave the three new streets the names of three different Great Lakes: Erie, Huron, and Ontario.
-Ontario Street was later extended in stages toward both the east and the west.
+Ontario Street was later 1845) extended in stages toward both the east and the west.
 Until 1948, it was believed that the street was named after the Province of Ontario, but the discovery of the subdivision documents by a city of Montreal historian corrected that inaccuracy.
 Although it had been known as Ontario Street since 1842, the name was made official only in 1867.

 The neighbourhoods that the street crosses, Centre-Sud and Hochelaga-Maisonneuve, fell into economic decline by the 1980s, which led to many closed businesses and a reputation for poverty and crime.

 The street has long been notorious for prostitution, particularly in its eastern segment.

 Since the 2010s, the street has gentrified considerably, in part from the expansion of the village on the downtown section of the street and the Promenade Ontario shopping area in Hochelaga-Maisonneuve, which becomes pedestrian in the summer.

 Geography

 The main portion of Ontario Street runs from Saint-Urban Street in the west (in the Quartier des Spectacles) to slightly east of Rue Viau in Hochelaga-Maisonneuve.
 However, there are also small sections in Montreal-East and Pointe-aux-Trembles.

 The downtown portion of the street is more urban and commercial, and the Hochelaga-Maisonneuve segment is partly residential and becomes pedestrian in the summer.

-West of Saint-Urban Street, it is known as President Kennedy Avenue (avenue du Président-Kennedy) and is home to various hotels and condominiums.
-This portion of the street is named after the 35th U.S. President, John F. Kennedy.
+West of Saint-Urbain Street, it is known as President Kennedy Avenue (avenue du Président-Kennedy) and is home to various hotels and condominiums.
+This portion of the street is named after the 35th U.S. President, John F. Kennedy, and continues as far west as Mansfield Street.

 Three green line metro stations are located on Ontario Street: Place des Arts, McGill, and Frontenac.
 The STM runs the 125 bus on the length of the street as well.